Special Intervention Detachment: Induction training

 If they pass this test, they will be given the DSI pin and patch and will be admitted to the operational unit and become full-fledged operators of the unit.

 The duration of training in DSI is 6 months, and trainees receive the equivalent of 1400 hours of advanced training.

 Continuous training

 Nevertheless, the operators are in almost permanent training and each member follows a daily training.
 Shooting training is daily, with each element able to go to the shooting range whenever they wish.

 Shooting tests including timed, selective shooting, accuracy, long range, are evaluated by the training cell instructors.

 The training operations of different scenarios, always with live ammunition, are reviewed and debriefed to correct each action and try to improve its technicality.

-They also often train at night under night vision binoculars on all types of situations in the 13 sites reserved for them. exercises from a helicopter with recall techniques but also on fast driving and basic techniques in the field of negotiations and hostage taking.
+also often train at night under night vision binoculars on all types of situations in the 13 sites reserved for them. exercises from a helicopter with recall techniques but also on fast driving and basic techniques in the field of negotiations and hostage taking.